 Hydrogen and helium are the first two elements in the periodic table.
 Both are gases and have a high abundance in the universe.
 They are very simple elements having electrons filled to 1s orbital only.
-Hydrogen only has one electron and by obtaining another one it can achieve the electron configuration of Helium.
+Hydrogen only has one electron, and it can achieve the electron configuration of Helium by obtaining another one.